Skip to main content

 Create an Ethereum wallet for your gateway

-Your production gateway needs a dedicated Ethereum wallet.
+Your production Gateway needs a dedicated Ethereum wallet.
 Do not reuse a personal wallet.

 Note your wallet address.
 You will need it for the PM deposit and reserve transactions.